Starobinsky Inflation and the Latest CMB Data: A Subtle Tension?: Conclusion

 Future CMB experiments, including the Simons Observatory (SO) and CMB-S4, together with large-scale structure measurements, are expected to play an important role in refining these constraints and testing the robustness of such extended inflationary models.
-The current uncertainty in the scalar spectral index from Planck is $\sigma(n_s)=0.040$~\cite{PlanckVI}.
-The Simons Observatory aims to reach $\sigma(n_s)=0.020$~\cite{Simons_Observatory}, by measuring primordial fluctuations over roughly twice the range of angular scales probed by Planck.
-Moreover, the combination of BAO and CMB-S4 observations is expected to extend this range by nearly a factor of four, potentially achieving $\sigma(n_s)\leq0.011$~\cite{CMB-S4}.
+The current uncertainty in the scalar spectral index from Planck is $\sigma(n_s)=0.040$~\cite{Aghanim2021VI}.
+The Simons Observatory aims to achieve $\sigma(n_s)=0.020$~\cite{Abitbol2025} by measuring primordial fluctuations over roughly twice the angular-scale range probed by Planck.
+Moreover, the combination of BAO and CMB-S4 observations is expected to extend this range by nearly a factor of four, potentially achieving $\sigma(n_s)\leq0.011$~\cite{Wu2014}.

 In the framework adopted in this paper, where the number of e-folds $N_k$ is treated as a primary parameter and $n_s$ emerges as a derived quantity, the improvements in $n_s$ will translate into tighter and more accurate constraints on $N_k$, enabling a more precise mapping between inflationary dynamics and observable quantities.
 It is therefore likely that the enhanced sensitivity of SO and CMB-S4 will help determine whether small curvature corrections such as $R^3$ play a significant role in improving the concordance between inflationary models and forthcoming high–precision cosmological observations.